NickF19/Assignment-Skywarder/README.md

 # Skyward Software Development Assignment (2023-09)

+The assignment has been solved in the mysolution.c file with the compiled version, using the grader as main.o There are some graphics about the data for better understand the three phases characteristics and sensors data behavior.

+# Assignment text

 Your task is to develop a simple program that mimics the main task of the flight software, detecting liftoff, apogee and landing events.

 The structure is simple, the provided `grader.c` contains the actual main.
 It parses a csv file to read flight data, and calls first an `init()` funtion and then an `update()` function.